webplates/symfony-standard/README.md

  - Development tools
  - Best practices

 **Important:** This is not a fork.
-Although this version is created based on the original one, it does note have any connection to it.
+Although this version is created based on the original one, it does not have any connection to it.
 From time to time the content might be updated in order to adhere the latest-greatest practices.